jonathanciapetti/picklevw/README.md

 # picklevw
-A very simple and crude reader + GUI for pickle files
+A very simple and crude reader with GUI for pickle files

 It's just a mega code snippet, I still have huge work to be done - not just polishing - on this project, but at least it works.